 This is a middle-priced product in the Garmin family.
 It has most of the same features as the Drive, but it has a smart element too: voice recognition.

-While hands-free operation greatly increases the safety of your trip, Garmin’s Traffic feature increases its efficiency.
+While a voice-activated GPS greatly increases the safety of your trip, Garmin’s Traffic feature increases its efficiency.
 The Traffic hardware is an antenna embedded in the navigation system’s power cable.
 It picks up FM information about traffic conditions on the road ahead.
 It warns you which stretches of road are to be avoided because of backups, accidents, or roadwork.

-Thanks to mobile integration and the Garmin Drive app, you can even go a step further—access available traffic cameras, checking on road congestion or even free scouting a parking space at your destination before you get there.
+Thanks to mobile integration and the Garmin Drive app, you can even go a step further—access available traffic cameras, checking on road congestion, or even free scouting a parking space at your destination before you get there.
 It’s no wonder this device is a contender for the best Garmin GPS on the market.

-The “How to Update Garmin GPS” guide is short and sweet.
-Maps are updated via Wi-Fi – you can do it with your phone if you want.
+Moreover, maps are updated via Wi-Fi.
+You can even do it with your phone if you want.

-Garmin DriveSmart 55 has a 1280 x 720 touchscreen display with a crystal-clear image and a one-hour lithium battery.
-It can serve as a display for your car’s back-up camera if you have one.
+The DriveSmart 55 has a 1280 x 720 touchscreen display with a crystal-clear image and a one-hour lithium battery.
+It can serve as a display for your car’s backup camera if you have one.

 The TomTom GO 620 gets acquainted with your driving habits, a feature that makes it the best GPS navigation app.
 After a while, it can predict where you’re most likely to go at different points in the day and automatically set you on your course.

 If the artificial intelligence guesses wrong and you want to set your destination manually, simply say “Hello TomTom.”
 This will activate the voice-control options, which allow you to operate the device completely hands-free.
 You can also connect Siri and Google Now personal assistants to the TomTom Go 620.

-But say that you’re somewhere you’ve never been before in your life.
+But let’s say that you’re somewhere you’ve never been before in your life.
 Say, Vietnam or Croatia.
 Every purchase of TomTom GO 620 gets you free access to maps of almost the entire world.
-If you’re travelling across Europe, you’ll get the same free deal on speed cameras and info on traffic congestion even if you’re traveling across Europe.
+With TomTom’s best GPS navigation, you’ll get the same free deal on speed cameras and info on traffic congestion even if you’re traveling across Europe.
 This information is all stored on a 16GB SD card.

 In the 16th century, Magellan was the first person to go west and reach the east.
 He was an explorer on a mission to find new routes and ways of circumnavigating the globe.
 But don’t worry, this brand of the best GPS navigation system in 2021 that carries his name will not send you halfway around the globe to reach your destination.

 Even though a connection to three satellites is enough to properly pinpoint a device’s location, Magellan’s GPS system connects to six.
 This, combined with the most up-to-date maps and sophisticated route-calculation algorithms, means that you can depend on Magellan’s devices to help you consistently and reliably reach your destination in the quickest way possible.

 Aside from being precise, the maps are also clear and easy to interpret.
-Magellan’s Junction View displays realistic 3D images of roads, intersections and highway exits unambiguously.
-You’ll never have doubts about when and where to turn with the best GPS navigation system.
+Magellan’s Junction View displays realistic 3D images of roads, intersections, and highway exits unambiguously.
+You’ll never have doubts about when and where to turn with the best GPS for your car.

-Magellan recommends a retail price of $299.99 for this combo GPS navigation system/dash cam.
-That may just be the market’s best deal on a GPS navigation system.
+Magellan recommends a retail price of $299.99 for this combo GPS navigation system/dashcam.
+This is definitely a steal considering this is one of the best GPS devices in 2021.

 Lewis and Clark are long gone, but lots of people still seek the thrill of the great outdoors and the unique, humbling experience of nature.
 The main difference between the age of the pioneers and modern times is that now, every inch of the Earth has been scanned and mapped by satellites.
 Even if human feet have never touched a patch of soil, a camera floating way up in orbit has already taken thousands of pictures of it.

-Lewis and Clark had to go in blind when they embarked on their adventure.
-You could do that as well, but it’s wise to have a backup plan.
-The Magellan TRX7 comes with more than 160,000 off-highway trails in the US and Canada in its database.
-Many of the maps are community-contributed—another great benefit we have over the days of yore, before the internet.
+Being the best GPS for rural areas, the Magellan TRX7 comes with more than 160,000 off-highway trails in the US and Canada in its database.
+Many of the maps are community-contributed—another great benefit we have over the days of yore, before the invention of the internet.

-Create waypoints on the map with the simple push of a button.
+Create waypoints on the map with a simple button-push.
 You can use these waypoints to mark significant locations such as scenic views or meetup points.
 If you ever feel lost and you want to go back the way you came, simply press the backtrack button and the navigation system will guide you back to your starting point.

-You probably won’t get lost, however.
-This vehicle GPS warns you as soon as you stray off course.
+This GPS warns you as soon as you stray off course.
 If you’re looking for the best car GPS, look no further.
-This device can connect to the internet if you set up a hotspot on your phone, and it has a Social Post button that automatically tweets your location so that rescuers can find you in case of an emergency.
+This device can connect to the internet if you set up a hotspot on your phone.
+It also has a Social Post button that automatically tweets your location so that rescuers can find you in case of an emergency.

 Even when you’re on the road as much as a trucker, it’s impossible to know every stretch of road.
-A good satellite navigation system is an indispensable tool and the best copilot a trucker can have.
+The best truck GPS device is an indispensable tool and the best copilot a trucker can have.